Reflexology is a wonderfully relaxing therapy that works on many levels, soothing, calming, balancing and boosting your entire body.

 What is Reflexology?

 Reflexology is based on the principle that there are reflex points in the hands, feet and ears, which correspond to all organs, glands and parts of the body.
-A Reflexologist applies gentle pressure to these points stimulating the body’s own natural healing process.
+Your therapist applies gentle pressure and massage to these points stimulating the body’s own natural healing process.
 Reflexology is a wonderfully relaxing therapy that works on many levels, soothing, calming, balancing and boosting your entire body.

 We find clients get more out of their reflexology session if they are lying down in a quiet room.
 You won’t be asked to undress – only your feet are needed.
-The Reflexologist then uses thumb pressure, stretches and other movements to methodically work each foot.
+The Therapist then uses thumb pressure, stretches and other movements to methodically work each foot.
 Tell your therapist if some areas a sore or tender so they can inform you what parts of your body they correspond to.
-The Reflexologist will always work within your comfort level, never to hard or too light.

 Regular sessions work gently to bring the entire body back to a state of wellness.